cisco/cisco-network-puppet-module/README.md

 Whether or not the vlan is shutdown.
 Valid values are 'true', 'false' and keyword 'default'.

+##### `fabric_control`
+Specifies this vlan as the fabric control vlan.
+Only one bridge-domain or VLAN can be configured as fabric-control.
+Valid values are true, false.

 --
 ### Type: cisco_vpc_domain
 Manages the virtual Port Channel (vPC) domain configuration of a Cisco device.